-SECTION 11.
+SECTION 12.
 REPRESENTATION BY ATTORNEY.
-A party has the right to be represented by an attorney at any proceeding or hearing under this aAct.
-A waiver thereof of representation prior to the proceeding or hearing is ineffective.
+A party has the right to be represented by an attorney at any proceeding or hearing under this [Act].
+A waiver of representation prior to the proceeding or hearing is ineffective.

-SECTION 12.
+SECTION 13.
 WITNESSES, SUBPOENAS, DEPOSITIONS, DISCOVERY.

-(a) The arbitrators may issue (cause to be issued) subpoenas for the attendance of witnesses and for the production of books, records, documents and other evidence, and shall have the power to administer oaths.
-Subpoenas so issued shall be served, and upon application request to the Court by a party or the arbitrators, enforced, in the manner provided by law for the service and enforcement of subpoenas in a civil action.
+- (a) Arbitrators may issue (cause to be issued) subpoenas for the attendance of witnesses and for the production of books, records, documents, and other evidence and shall have the power to administer oaths.
+Subpoenas so issued shall be served, and upon request to the court by a party or the arbitrators, enforced, in the manner provided by law for the service and enforcement of subpoenas in a civil action. - (e) (b) Unless otherwise agreed by the parties, the arbitrators shall may permit and facilitate such discovery of information as they shall determine is appropriate in the circumstances, taking into account the needs of the parties and the desirability of making discovery the arbitration fair, expeditious and cost-effective. - (f) (c) The arbitrators shall have the authority to order the parties to comply with their discovery-related orders and may take such actions against parties who do not comply as provided by law as if the subject matter were pending in a civil action. - (g) (d) The arbitrators shall have the authority to fashion appropriate may issue protective orders to prevent the disclosure of privileged information, confidential information, and trade secrets.

-(b) On application of a party and for use as evidence, the arbitrators may permit a deposition to be taken, in the manner and upon the terms designated by the arbitrators, The arbitrators may permit a deposition to be taken, in the manner designated by the arbitrators, on request of a party, for use as evidence, of a witness who cannot be subpoenaed or is unable to attend the hearing. (c) All provisions of law compelling a person under subpoena to testify are applicable.

-18 (d) Fees for attendance as a witness shall be the same as for a witness in 19 the Court.
+1 (b) (e) The arbitrators may permit a deposition to be taken, in the manner 2 designated by the arbitrators, on request of a party, for use as evidence, of a witness who 3 cannot be subpoenaed or is unable to attend the hearing.
+4 (c) (f) All provisions of law compelling a person under subpoena to testify 5 are applicable.
+6 (d) (g) Fees for attendance as a witness shall be the same as for a witness 7 in the Court